Travel Budget Guide

 How much does it cost to travel in Guatemala per day?

-Daily costs in Guatemala vary by travel style: budget backpackers spend $25-40/day (hostels, street food, local buses), mid-range travelers spend $60-100/day (comfortable hotels, restaurants, private shuttles), and luxury travelers spend $150+/day (high-end hotels, fine dining, private tours).
+Daily costs vary: budget backpackers spend $25-40/day (hostels, street food, local buses), mid-range travelers $60-100/day, and luxury travelers $150+/day.
 Guatemala is one of the most affordable destinations in Central America.

 How much does accommodation cost in Guatemala?